Jessica Hocking

-Jessica joined Three Raymond Buildings following successful completion of her pupillage.
-She is developing a practice across Chambers’ main areas of expertise, with a particular interest in financial crime, public law, regulatory matters. and licensing.
+Jessica Hocking is developing a practice across Chambers’ main areas of expertise, with a particular interest in financial crime, sanctions, extradition, public law and inquiries.
+Jessica was Called to the Bar of Seychelles in August 2023.

 Legal Expertise